 No matter what industry you’re in, chances are we have extensive experience working within it.
 Our expertise enables us to provide the exact services and level of expertise you need to succeed.
 We’ve worked with government contractors ranging in size from startup to Fortune 100 companies in industries such as manufacturing, nuclear energy, professional services, biotech/pharmaceuticals, defense, education, and software.
 These companies work with a vast array of federal agencies as well.

 There are many challenges a contractor faces when moving from the commercial marketplace to the government market—such as space contractors that launch and manage satellites for communication and global positioning.
 We have helped many companies make this transition successfully.
 For example, demonstrating commercial pricing becomes difficult if the product or service the contractor is offering is close to—but not the same—product or service offered to the commercial marketplace.
-In these instances, we have been able to help the contract use “of a type” logic to substantiate the price offered to the government.
+In these instances, we have been able to help the contractor use “of a type” logic to substantiate the price offered to the government.

 Organizations in this sector do everything from manufacturing sophisticated weapon systems to performing background investigations.
-We work with these companies to develop and validate the systems and processes they need to ensure they can deliver their products and services the nation needs on time and within budget.
+We work with these companies to develop and validate the systems and processes they need to ensure they can deliver the products and services the nation needs on time and within budget.
 At the same time, we ensure the companies comply with applicable rules, regulations and standards.

 We have a great deal of experience in assisting contractors in the energy field.
 The types of work these contractors perform include site cleanup and decontamination, construction of hazardous material warehouses, research and development of new technologies, transportation and disposal of hazardous waste and other energy related projects.
 Energy contractors often have complex contracts that include features that require diligence in execution, such as incentive provisions that may be structured to encourage early completion or reduction in cost.
 We can help ensure that the contractor has the tools necessary to manage the contract in a way that ensures the incentivized tasks are the tasks that the company focuses on.